mankek/Humanin/README.md

 matrix formed from identified _Humanin_ sequences in a variety of species (more details below).

 #### Using the tool
-Required libraries are contained in the requirements.txt file
+Required libraries are contained in the requirements.txt file and can be installed as follows:

+`pip install -r requirements.txt`

 Navigate to the Project directory and run:
 `python humanin.py -h`